sjw-4/DiscordStockBot/README.md

   - probably some others I can't remember, you'll get errors so ya
 4) run with "python3 disocrdStonksBot.py", I ran on Linux (Ubuntu) so I can't guarentee anything on Windows or Mac

 The list of commands are in the file, I tried to keep things organized but you know how it goes.
-This is a few day project to make my "stock guru" friend a bit more humble.
+This is a few day project to make my "stock guru" friend a bit more humble, so have fairly low expectations going in

 Future plans:
   - Add log file for debugging after errors